nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 This command builds two versions of the libraries, with and without debug symbols, and installs only the version without debug symbols.
 |board_note_for_updating_libs|
-The :option:`CONFIG_OPENTHREAD_BUILD_OUTPUT_STRIPPED` Kconfig option will be disabled again after this command completes.
+The :kconfig:`CONFIG_OPENTHREAD_BUILD_OUTPUT_STRIPPED` Kconfig option will be disabled again after this command completes.

 Updating libraries to debug version
 -----------------------------------